Cyclic National Fascination

 - Hackers in The Nineties, thanks to the rise of the internet and the dot-com bubble.

 - In the early years of the 21st century, Texas Hold 'Em Poker experienced a huge boom in popularity thanks to the rise of online poker sites, the invention of the hole-card camera (which made poker entertaining to watch as a spectator sport), and the 1998 film Rounders, which at least a few poker champions have named as having gotten them interested in the game.
 Virtually overnight, casinos started adding poker rooms (in prior years, poker rooms had been done away with to make room for more slot machines) and hosting tournaments, people started having poker nights at their homes with groups of friends, and ESPN's broadcast of the World Series of Poker became a highly-rated television event.
+In 2003, accountant Chris Moneymaker worked his way up from a $39 online tournament to a WSOP Main Event title, taking poker's popularity to yet another level and ushering in a wave of young hotshots.
 Casino Royale even had its iconic baccarat scene changed to Texas Hold 'Em for the film adaptation.

 - The BDSM subculture/lifestyle in the early 2010s, largely thanks to the erotic novel Fifty Shades of Grey.
 Many couples started buying fetish gear and trying out the kinky sex moves from that book, stores like Spencer's Gifts started carrying handcuffs and ropes in their lingerie/sex toy sections, and women's lifestyle magazines such as Cosmopolitan came up with their own Shades-inspired moves.